gromacs/gromacs/docs/release-notes/2021/major/miscellaneous.rst

 Dysfunctional parts of the QMMM interface has been removed
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""

-Currently, GROMACS supports QM/MM officially only via MiMiC; a new CP2K QM/MM interface is being developed within BioExcel.
+Currently, |Gromacs| supports QM/MM officially only via MiMiC; a new CP2K QM/MM interface is being developed within BioExcel.
 All other QM/MM support has been untested and likely dysfunctional for years and has now been removed from .mdp input and output, resulting in smaller .mdp output files from grompp.